watchjazcode/watchjazcode.github.io/_posts/2019-11-20-regex_the_mighty_string_wrangler.markdown

   end
 ```

 I think it's safe to say that though regex is a bit confusing at times, it is a **mighty** tool and worth spending the time to learn.
-Regex adds value in writing functional and suscinct code, and it is fun seeing just how funky these regular expressions can look!
+Regex adds value in writing functional and succinct code, and it is fun seeing just how funky these regular expressions can look!